-Access to the swimming pool (occasionally shared with the owners) is via a secure gate in the garden.
+Access to the swimming pool (exclusive use) is via a secure gate in the garden.
 The pool (12 x 6 metres) has a rolling security cover that conforms to EU safety standards and a large tiled surround for sunbathing.

 |Size||Sleeps up to 8, 4 bedrooms|

 |Nearest travel links||Nearest airport: Lourdes 28 km, Nearest railway: Coarraze-Nay 500 m|

 |Notes||Some pets are welcome - please contact the owner, Yes, smoking allowed|

 Features and Facilities

 |General||Central heating, TV, CD player, Telephone, Table tennis, Games room, Wi-Fi available|

 |Standard||Kettle, Toaster, Iron, Hair dryer|